OrdinaryMagician/kirin_m/README.md

 ### Slot 8 - Boundary Break

-A staple of the **Yanikov** family.
+A staple of the **Yanikov** family that not many can fully master.
 Tears open a gap through space-time connecting to a distant spot, allowing you to transport there almost instantly. **Kirin** generally doesn't use it outside of emergencies, as he considers it *"slothful"* to avoid walking by simply tearing through space.

 Secondary fire can be held to set up the destination spot.
 Tapping primary fire will then send you there in an instant.
 Do note that if you simply tap primary fire by itself, you won't be able to guess exactly where you may land, but it can still be useful to do quick dashes to flee the enemy.